 Cinnamon Snowflake Bread is the perfect breakfast for Christmas Day.
 While sugar plums are dancing in the heads of your family, make this amazing bread for a memorable start of Christmas Day.

 While Susan and I were in Paris, we took a Bread-making class where we learned how to make a chocolate filled Snowflake Bread.
 The bread was topped with pearl sugar.

-While we were in Paris, Susan and I took a Bread class where we learned how to make a Nutella Snowflake Bread.
-Susan and I thought that it would be fun to do a variation using a cinnamon and sugar filling instead of Nutella, and toping it with a whole lot of cream cheese icing instead of pearl sugar.
+Susan and I thought that it would be fun to do a variation using a cinnamon and sugar filling instead of chocolate and topping it with a cinnamon roll icing instead of pearl sugar.
 The result was amazing!

-The ingredients for the Cinnamon Snowflake Bread included water, egg, salt, butter, sour cream, sugar, all-purpose flour and yeast.
+The ingredients for the Cinnamon Snowflake Bread included water, egg, salt, butter, sour cream, sugar, bread flour and yeast.

 Making the Cinnamon Snowflake Bread

 To make the Cinnamon Snowflake Bread, I started by rolling each of the pieces of dough into roughly a 12-inch circle.
 The dough had a tendency to spring back when I rolled it, so I would roll it a little bit, let it rest and then roll it more.

 Then, I transferred one of the dough circles to an inverted baking sheet that was lined with a silicone mat (Photo 1).
 I spread the circle of dough with 1/3 of the cinnamon/sugar filling (Photo 2).

 After that, I placed another one of the dough circles on top (Photo 3) and spread it with half of the remaining cinnamon/sugar mixture (Photo 4).